ningpj/myVoronMods/Mellow Fly-SHT36 v2 Orbiter 2.0 CAN Mount/README.md

 ## Description

-*** Note *** this needs to be reworked for use with Voron 2.4 as the CNA umbilical will get caught in left rear Z idler.
+*** Note *** this needs to be reworked for use with Voron 2.4 as the CNA umbilical gets caught in left rear Z idler :-(

 Mellow Fly-SHT36 v2.0 Orbiter 2.0 CAN board mount and umbilical strain relief.
 90-degree with back turn.